-Graham is currently a senior studying Electrical Engineering.
-He is the team lead of the system modeling and simulation team.
-He first joined the team in the fall of his sophomore year, and has loved it ever since.
-Arnold interned at Daimler Trucks North America this past summer in the Hardware-in-Loop simulation lab – using simulation hardware to validate ECU’s.
+Graham Arnold is currently a masters student studying Electrical Engineering.
+He first joined the team in the fall of his sophomore year at the UW, and has loved it ever since.
 When not working with EcoCAR, he competes professionally on a paintball team, traveling across the county (and world!), competing in several tournaments.
 He has been competing since he was only 12 years old.
 He hopes to become a well-rounded engineer that has developed a solid knowledge base, while also learning how to problem solve, both as a contributor and a leader.